bovrhovn/meetup-intro-to-kiota/scripts/flow.md

 1. Introduction to the session about Microsoft Kiota (30 mins)

-2. OpenAPI overview (10 mins):
+2. OpenAPI overview (8-10 mins):
    - Demonstrating how to add support in the app for OpenAPI (Kiota.MinimalApi)
    - demonstrating how to read "classical" way of calling HTTP client API (Kiota.ClassicalHttpCall)
    - demonstrating how to read OpenAPI way of calling HTTP client API via stream (Kiota.OpenApiCall)

 3. Microsoft Kiota Overview (15 mins):
    - Explaining how Kiota works and differences from other API client generators
-   - Command line tool demonstration
+   - Command line tool demonstration (calls below)
-   - Demonstrating how to generate clients data code
+   - Demonstrating how to generate clients data code (Kiota.QuickStart, Kiota.SimpleApiCall)
    - Demonstrating how to use the generated clients
+     - Authentication Example (Kiota.AuthenticationExample)
+     - using automation and serialization with Kiota (Kiota.ApiCall)

 4. Q & A (5 mins)